 MEGAN L. MEIER

-Megan is actively litigating a $1.3 billion defamation case on behalf of Dominion Voting Systems and a $50 million defamation case against Netflix.
-She has repeatedly achieved multi-million dollar victories in headline-making defamation cases, including a $26 million judgment based on falsehoods in a securities filing, a $3.375 million settlement and public apology from the Southern Poverty Law Center, and a $3 million jury verdict against Rolling Stone magazine for the now-debunked viral article about an alleged gang rape at a University of Virginia fraternity party.
+Megan currently represents Dominion Voting Systems in billion-dollar defamation litigation based on disinformation about the 2020 election.
+She has repeatedly achieved multi-million dollar victories in headline-making defamation cases, including a federal jury verdict based on falsehoods in a securities filing, a $3.375 million settlement and public apology from the Southern Poverty Law Center, and a $3 million jury verdict against Rolling Stone magazine for a now-debunked viral article about an alleged gang rape at a University of Virginia fraternity party.
 Megan also handles commercial matters with significant reputational components, such as a $7 million dispute over private space flight around the moon.

-While many of her courtroom wins are highly publicized, Megan has also racked up countless behind-the-scenes victories by helping her clients stay out of the headlines: she has killed false stories before they were published and has secured retractions and corrections from various media outlets including The New York Times, The Guardian, The Hill, Politico, and the Daily Mail. “[S]he has the skill and the expertise to get results that others can’t,” said the Quilliam Foundation’s chairman Maajid Nawaz.
+While many of her courtroom wins are highly publicized, Megan has also racked up countless behind-the-scenes victories by helping her clients stay out of the headlines: she has killed false stories before they were published and has secured retractions, corrections, and clarifications from various publishers including The Associated Press, The New York Times, The Guardian, The Hill, Politico, The Register, and The Daily Mail. “[S]he has the skill and the expertise to get results that others can’t,” said the Quilliam Foundation’s chairman Maajid Nawaz.

 - Commonwealth of Virginia